A Cruel Angel's Thesis: Development and release

-For "The Cruel Angel's Thesis", Gainax made a ninety-second opening video that was animated by Takeshi Honda and Shinya Hasegawa.
-The production took some time; it was still unfinished in July 1995, when the first two episodes were premiered at the company's second festival.
+For "The Cruel Angel's Thesis", a ninety-second opening video was created, with Takeshi Honda and Shinya Hasegawa handling key animation.
+The opening sequence was not yet ready when the first two episodes were screened at the second Gainax Festival, three months before their television broadcast.
 The music video was completed in September of the same year, shortly before the anime premiered on TV Tokyo.
-The video consists of approximately 2,160 frames divided into eighty-four scenes, averaging one sequence per second.
-Gainax staff attempted to create a retro effect, paying homage to and imitating theme songs from previous works.
-Hideaki Anno's name appears in large letters in the video's last few seconds, and is seemingly cut off by Eva-01's arms, emphasizing the director's strong imprint on every aspect of the series.

-A second video for the song's full version was released for the 2003 home video edition of the series named Renewal of Evangelion.
-The new video was directed by animator and Evangelion assistant director Masayuki.
+The video consists of approximately 2,160 frames divided into eighty-four scenes, or roughly one scene per second.
+Hideaki Anno's name appears in large letters in the video's last few seconds before Eva-01's arms appear to cut through it.
+Gainax's Hiroki Satō noted that no anime released since then had displayed a name as prominently as the words "Hideaki Anno, Director" in Evangelions opening credits.
+A second video for the song's full version was released with the 2003 home video edition of the series, Renewal of Evangelion.
+Animator and Evangelion assistant director Masayuki directed the video.
 The full video is different from the one for the television broadcast and includes images from the director's cut of the episodes and scenes from the film The End of Evangelion (1997).
 It also includes captions with white characters on a black background, written and coordinated by Hideaki Anno.
-The video was released in high definition on King Records' official YouTube channel on June 20, 2018.
-According to writer Virginie Nebbia, for the "A Cruel Angel's Thesis" video Anno probably took inspiration from the opening credits of the series UFO, the Japanese series Key Hunter and the directional style of Akio Jissoji, which made a frenetic editing of the Ultraman episodes he directed for the Ultraman movie (1979).
+In 2018, Masayuki re-edited and readjusted the 2003 music video using HD footage from the series; King Records released the resulting version on its official YouTube channel on June 20.
+According to writer Virginie Nebbia, Anno drew inspiration for the "A Cruel Angel's Thesis" video from the opening credits of the series UFO, the Japanese series Key Hunter, and the directional style of Akio Jissōji, particularly the frenetic editing of Jissōji's introduction to the film Ultraman (1979), which re-edited episodes he had directed in 1966.